feedhenry-raincatcher/raincatcher-core/CONTRIBUTING.md

 ## Best practices

-- Bugfixes should contain only changes that are related to the purpose of the bug
+- Bugfixes should only contain changes that are related to the purpose of the bug.
-- Description should contain explaination for proposed changes
+- Description should contain an explanation for the proposed changes.
-- It's recomended to consult feature requests with the team before starting implementation
+- It's recommended to consult feature requests with the team before starting implementation
-- Send us message on chat or email if you need assistance with any work.
+- Send us a message on chat or email if you need assistance with any work.

 ## Getting started